incrediblesound/weirdo/README.md

 Module System
 -------------
 A weirdo program consists of a set of modules and a single main file.
-Modules have methods that maintain state and all most logic should be encapsulated in modules.
+Modules have methods that maintain state.
+Most logic should be encapsulated in modules.
 In the main file you create instances of modules and feed them data.
 Below is a weirdo program that will transpile and run just fine.
 Lets start with a simple module:

 ```code
 @Calc             // declare a module named Calc